emmetthe/js-project/README.md

 In this project, users will be able to:

 - Play the game with their keyboard
-- Pause/restart the game at any time
+- Play music
-- See their current and highest score
+- See their current score
 - Shoot projectiles and incoming objects

 In addition, this project will include: